hofmannsven/contextbar/tests/README.md

 ### Testsuites

-Currently there are two separate test suites that can be run via the `--testsuite` option:
+Currently there is one test suite that can be run via the `--testsuite` option:

-- `--testsuite IntegrationTests`
-- `--testsuite UnitTests`
+- `--testsuite Integration`

 ### Groups